What makes the best robot vacuum? Let’s have a closer look.

 Basics and Design

-- iRobot: iRobot is responsible for the popular line of Roomba robots, which are the round, friendly-looking robot vacuums that can navigate across hardwood, tile or carpet with no trouble.
+- iRobot: iRobot is responsible for the popular line of Roomba robots, as you’ll see in our comparison article on the Roomba 960 vs 980.
+These are round, friendly-looking robot vacuums that can navigate across hardwood, tile, or carpet with no trouble.
 While the software is different, Roombas and Botvacs use essentially the same group of laser mapping, wall/bump sensors, and cliff sensors for control.

 - Samsung: Samsung is relatively new to the robotic vacuum field, and currently only has one model on the market, the Powerbot.
 Despite its lack of options, the Powerbot is a well-received little device that appears to combine the design qualities of both Botvacs and Roombas with a rounded shape that looks a lot like a mini vacuum roller.
 In addition to the digital camera for mapping, the Powerbot uses nine smart sensors to help get around.